Akamai revenue beats estimates on cloud growth

-(Reuters) - Akamai Technologies’ (AKAM.O) quarterly revenue beat estimates on Tuesday, driven by strong demand for its cloud security services and growth in its traditional business of speeding up media content delivery through the web.
+Feb 11 (Reuters) - Akamai Technologies’ quarterly revenue beat estimates on Tuesday, driven by strong demand for its cloud security services and growth in its traditional business of speeding up media content delivery through the web.

 In a push to improve its cloud security business, the company recently acquired security startup KryptCo and Israeli cyber security firm ChameleonX.